AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/UndoRedoService/README.md

 UndoRedoService Class
 =====================
-AutomationML 2.1 APIThis class implements an Undo and Redo service.
+This class implements an Undo and Redo service.
 When this service is registered, changes in an AutomationML document can be reversed.
 A sequence of actions can be grouped into transactions which than can be reversed within a single undo operation.
 The AMLEngine will locate a registered UndoRedoService and will notify the service of any changes, made to a document.
 The service manages individual stacks for each loaded CAEX document.

 Inheritance Hierarchy